hikoworks/hikogui/docs/BON8.md

 {"": 1, "a": 2}

  - The first string is empty so it will be terminated.
- - The second string is followed directly by an integer so is natually terminated.
+ - The second string is followed directly by an integer so is naturally terminated.

 ```
 {2   eos  1    'a'  2